 - Beautiful — have a high resolution, visually pleasing, vertical image (“portrait”)

-- Helpful — include a keyword rich, helpful text overlay and/or description
+- Helpful — include a keyword rich, helpful text overlay and description (You can do some keyword brainstorming to help find great words to target)

 - Actionable — link to a valuable resource